rkgIITBh/data-structures.github.io/HTML/redBlackTrees.md

 Further, at least half the nodes in a path from root to a leaf node in any red black tree are black.
 Leaf is also black.
 Therefore, <i>bh(r) &nbsp;&le;&nbsp; h/2</i>, where
 <i>h</i> is the height of <i>T</i>.
 It implies, <i>h/2 &nbsp;&ge;&nbsp; log (n+1)</i>.
 Hence, <i>h = O(log n)</i>.

-Another way of proving the above property is by collapsing the nodes of a red black tree.
-The pictures below depict the sequence of collapsing operation on the nodes of a red black tree.
+Another way of proving the above property is by collapsing the nodes of a red-black tree.
+The pictures below depict the sequence of collapsing operation on the nodes of a red-black tree.
 <p align="center">
 <img src="../images/redBlackTree2.jpg">
 </p>
 We observe the following points about the tree after collapsing operation is complete:
-- Each node in the compact red black tree consists of only black nodes
+- Each node in the compact red-black tree consists of only black nodes
 - All the external nodes are at the same depth from the root
-- An internal node may have 2, or 3 or at most 4 children
+- An internal node may have 2, or 3, or at most four children
 - The height of the collapsed tree <i>h'&nbsp;&ge;&nbsp; h/2</i>

 The number of internal nodes in the collapsed tree